1897 Kamudi Temple entry agitation

-The Kamudi Temple entry agitation was an agitation by the Nadar community to enter the Meenakshi Sundareswarar Temple in Kamudi or Kamuthi on 1897.
-On the night of May 14, 1897 the Nadars forcefully entered the temple and inside the Sanctum Sanctorum and made rituals.
+The Kamudi Temple entry agitation was an agitation by the Nadar community to enter the Meenakshi Sundareswarar Temple in Kamudi or Kamuthi in 1897.
+On the night of 14 May 1897 the Nadars forcibly entered the temple and inside the Sanctum Sanctorum and made rituals.
 The Nadars were opposed as they were not considered as a high caste to enter the temple.
 Criminal cases were filed against the Nadars and they made to compensate for the purification rituals after their entry.
 The attempt to enter the temple represents an important step in the history of Kamudi.

 Earlier In 1895, when Nadars struggled for their right to access the temples of Kamuthi, there were riots in Kalugumalai called Kalugumalai riots of 1895.

 Background

 Earlier In 1895, when Nadars struggled for their right to access the temples of Kamuthi, there were riots in Kazhugumalai called Kazhugumalai riots.
 The Kamudi taluk villages are governed by the people of the Marava community.
 But the Nadar community is dominant in Kamudi town.
 Each community has a completely separate temple in Kamudi for worship.
 Founded by Sundara Pandya, a Pandya king, the Kamudi Meenakshi Sundareswarar Temple was ruled by the Raja of Ramanathapuram.
 The Nadars of Ramnad District made another attempt to secure their rights to enter and worship.
 Their rights were asserted on the grounds that they were Kshatriyas.
 But the assertion was opposed by Baskara Sethupathy, the Raja of Ramnad and the traditional trustee of the Temple and the Maravars.

-In November 1895, the Nadars of kamuthi petitioned to the Meenakshi Sundaraswara temple, which was under Ramnad M. Baskara Sethupathi's trusteeship of the Raj, for permission to hold a ritual feast.
-Their petition was accepted, but it should be performed without the entry of Nadars into the temple.
+In November 1895, the Nadars of kamuthi petitioned the Meenakshi Sundaraswara temple, which was under Ramnad M. Baskara Sethupathi's trusteeship of the Raj, for permission to hold a ritual feast.
+Their petition was accepted, with the condition that the feast should be performed without the entry of Nadars into the temple.
 An anti-Nadar coalition was created by Vellasami Thevar, the inherited ruler of a vast land under the Raja of Ramnad and the grandfather of the late Muthuramalinga Thevar.
 He made a confederacy of castes form the surrounding villages to not buy things for the Nadars.
 He prohibited the Nadars from asserting their freedom.
 He ordered the allegiance of the society of Maravar and insisted a distinction between all castes.

 Temple entry

-On the night of May 14, 1897, despite the forceful opposition by the temple servants, a party of fifteen Nadars from the Irulappa Nadar family forcefully managed to enter the Meenakshi Sundareswarar Temple at Kumudi with Kavadi, torches and drums.
+On the night of 14 May 1897, despite the forceful opposition by the temple servants, a party of fifteen Nadars from the Irulappa Nadar family forcefully managed to enter the Meenakshi Sundareswarar Temple at Kumudi with Kavadi, torches and drums.
 They went to the Sanctum Sanctorum and approached the principal deity re-lighted the extinguished torches and presented coconuts, swung before it, lighted camphor, and offered poojas to the main deity.
 Finally, the holy image was touched by them.
 But the Maravars and the Ramnad Zamindar opposed it.